mdtanveer0786/amazon-clone/README.md

-# This is my locl Repo
+# This is my local Repo